NewsFetch/NewsFetch/README.md

 Poetry is used to install and manage dependencies.
 It is also used to package the modules/libraries.

-Note: The sub-projects use relative paths to import the other sub-projects/libraries.
+Note: The subprojects use relative paths to import the other subprojects/libraries.
-This is done to make it easier to develop the sub-projects.
+This is done to make it easier to develop the subprojects.

 To install the dependencies, run the following command: